 In Australia, the opportunity to bring Living Values Education to schools has been stifled due to bureaucratic and administrative difficulties.
 This has encouraged LVE Australia to take values awareness into the community.

 Last year we introduced Living Values Education as a 'change in culture' – re-framing how management and a team see themselves and relate to one another and to the clients or customers they serve.

-The Living Values program requires courage to implement.
-It requires progressive thinking to embrace a complete turn around for organisations that have been founded and focused on volume, profitability and performance based ideology.
+The Living Values program requires the courage to implement.
+It requires progressive thinking to embrace a complete turnaround for organisations that have been founded and focused on volume, profitability, and performance-based ideology.
 Not withstanding this, a company based in Newcastle and Canberra, New South Wales, which has established a business caring for teenagers and young adults in 24-hour supervised housing, decided to embrace the possibility.
 They recognised that to move to the next level of excellence they needed to change the approach to their ethics and all relationships.